Gzip versus bag-of-words for text classification: Experiments

-\paragraph{Evaluation scores} It is important to note that the original accuracy results reported in \cite{jiang-etal-2023-low} are \textit{optimistic}.
-This is because of the applied tie-breaking strategy needed for handling cases where the KNN selects a set of neighbors among which we cannot determine exactly one most frequent label.
-So in case there are two or more most frequent labels of different classes, including the right one, we select the latter.
-This has generated some discussion\footnote{E.g., see \url{https://kenschutte.com/gzip-knn-paper/}}, since in a real world setting, we do not have access to the correct label at inference.
+\paragraph{KNN evaluation} reported in \cite{jiang-etal-2023-low} is \textit{optimistic}.
+This is because of the applied tie-breaking strategy needed for handling cases where we end up with a set of neighbors among which we cannot determine exactly one most frequent label.
+So in case we have multiple options, including the right one, \cite{jiang-etal-2023-low} select the latter.
+This has generated some discussion\footnote{E.g., see \url{https://kenschutte.com/gzip-knn-paper/}.}, since at inference we usually do not know the correct label.
 Therefore, we report \textit{realistic} evaluation scores that are achieved by two options: \begin{enumerate} \item To best compare with \cite{jiang-etal-2023-low}, who mainly use optimistic K=2, we (re-)calculate realistic scores by taking the mean of the optimistic score (if there is a tie involving the correct label, pick correct) and the pessimistic score (if there is a tie involving the correct label, pick incorrect).
 The realistic accuracy can be viewed as the expected accuracy when using a random guesser to break ties in KNN (see Appendix \ref{app:accuracy}). \item Another realistic score is calculated by using K=1, which is equivalent to K=2 when applying a tie breaking strategy that is informed by distances.
 We denote these models \gzip-1 and \simple-1. \end{enumerate}